BernieO/calcardbackup/README.md

 ## Usage examples

-1. `./calcardbackup /var/www/nextcloud -f -s -nc -i -x`
+1. `./calcardbackup /var/www/nextcloud -s -nc -x`
-Fetch addressbooks from database (`-f`), ignore, that certificate is not trustful (`-s`), do not backup calendars (`-nc`), include shared items (`-i`), use credentials given in ./users.txt (default) and store backed up files uncompressed (`-x`) in folder named `calcardbackup-YYYY-MM-DD` (default) under ./backups/ (default).
+Ignore, that certificate is not trustful (`-s`), do not backup calendars (`-nc`) and store backed up files uncompressed (`-x`) in folder named `calcardbackup-YYYY-MM-DD` (default) under ./backups/ (default).

-2. `./calcardbackup /var/www/nextcloud --fetch-from-database --selfsigned --no-calendars --include-shares --uncompressed`
+2. `./calcardbackup /var/www/nextcloud --selfsigned --no-calendars --uncompressed`
 This is exactly the same command like in the first example but with using long options instead of short options.

 3. `./calcardbackup -c /etc/calcardbackup.conf`
 Use configuration-file /etc/calcardbackup.conf (`-c /etc/calcardbackup.conf`).
 Parameters for desired behaviour have to be given in that file (see examples/calcardbackup.conf.example).
 It doesn't make any sense to give more options on command line in this case, because they will be ignored (except for `-b|--batch`).

-4. `./calcardbackup /var/www/nextcloud -b -d .%d.%H -z -e /home/tom/key -o /media/data/backupfolder/ -u /etc/calcardbackupusers -r 15 -f`
+4. `./calcardbackup /var/www/nextcloud -b -d .%d.%H -z -e /home/tom/key -o /media/data/backupfolder/ -u /etc/calcardbackupusers -i -r 15`
-Supress output except for path to the backup (`-b`), use extension .DD.HH (`-d .%d.%H`), zip backup (`-z`), encrypt the zipped backup with using the first line in file /home/tom/key as encryption-key (`-e /home/tom/key`), save backup in folder /media/data/backupfolder/ (`-o /media/data/backupfolder/`), use credentials given in file /etc/calcardbackupusers (`-u /etc/calcardbackupusers`), delete all backups older than 15 days (`-r 15`) and fetch addressbooks from database (`-f`)
+Supress output except for path to the backup (`-b`), use extension .DD.HH (`-d .%d.%H`), zip backup (`-z`), encrypt the zipped backup with using the first line in file /home/tom/key as encryption-key (`-e /home/tom/key`), save backup in folder /media/data/backupfolder/ (`-o /media/data/backupfolder/`), only backup items of usernames given in file /etc/calcardbackupusers (`-u /etc/calcardbackupusers`), include shared items (`-i`) and delete all backups older than 15 days (`-r 15`)

 5. `./calcardbackup`
-Use files calcardbackup.conf and users.txt in the script's directory as configuration file and login information.
+Use file calcardbackup.conf in the script's directory as configuration file.

 6. `sudo ./calcardbackup /var/snap/nextcloud/current/nextcloud -p`
-This example is for nextcloud-snap users. calcardbackup will use the cli utility from nextcloud-snap to access the database (`-p`) and retrieves addressbooks from ownClouds/Nextclouds webinterface (missing option `-f`, not recommended).
+This example is for nextcloud-snap users. calcardbackup will use the cli utility from nextcloud-snap to access the database (`-p`) and backup all calendars/addressbooks found in the database.

 ## Considerations about encryption